MessagePack-CSharp/MessagePack-CSharp/README.md

 ![Perf comparison graph](https://cloud.githubusercontent.com/assets/46207/23835716/89c8ab08-07af-11e7-9183-9e9415bdc87f.png)

 MessagePack has a compact binary size and a full set of general purpose expressive data types.
-Please have a look at the [comparison with JSON, protobuf, ZeroFormatter section](#comparison) and learn [why MessagePack C# is faster](#performance).
+Please have a look at the [comparison with JSON, protobuf, ZeroFormatter section](#comparison) and learn [why MessagePack C# is the fastest](#performance).

 ## Installation

 This library is distributed via NuGet.
 Special [Unity support](#unity) is available, too.

 We target .NET Standard 2.0 with special optimizations for .NET Core 2.1+, making it compatible with most reasonably recent .NET runtimes such as Core 2.0 and later, Framework 4.6.1 and later, Mono 5.4 and later and Unity 2018.3 and later.
 The library code is pure C# (with Just-In-Time IL code generation on some platforms).

 ### NuGet packages

 To install with NuGet, just install the `MessagePack` package:

 ```ps1
 Install-Package MessagePack
 ```